MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 1. To create a new export, select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Azure Blob Storage section.
-If you don't see this section name, there are no connections of this type available to you.
+If you don't see this section name, then no connections of this type are available to you.

 1. Choose the segment that you want to export.
 In this example, it’s **ChurnProneCustomers**.